Angry protests mark funeral of Nazi war criminal in Italy

 The town hall of Priebke's hometown of Hennigsdorf near Berlin also ruled out burying him there, fearing his grave could become a pilgrimage site for neo-Nazis.

-About 40 neo-Nazis, some wearing Priebke masks, held an unauthorized torch lit ceremony in Hennigsdorf last year to mark the war criminal's 99th birthday.
+About 40 neo-Nazis, some wearing Priebke masks, held an unauthorised torchlit ceremony in Hennigsdorf last year to mark the war criminal's 99th birthday.

 In March 1944, Priebke was in charge of SS troops who executed civilians in the Ardeatine Caves in retaliation for the killings of 33 German soldiers by a partisan group.